Amalrajanj/filestoringbot/README.md

 <code>DB_URL</code> - create an account on https://www.mongodb.com/cloud/atlas , database name - mediaFile ,collection name - fileBackup.Click connect and choose 'connect your application'.Copy the link and replace "< password >" with password of user having acess to db and replace "myFirstDatabase" to "mediaFile"

+  "This bot is only for storing and sending files and not for promoting violation of copyright"